anhaidgroup/active_matcher/doc/installation-guides/install-linux-single-machine.md

-# How to Install ActiveMatcher on a Linux Machine
+## How to Install ActiveMatcher on a Linux Machine

-This is a step-by-step guide to install ActiveMatcher and its necessary dependencies on a single Linux machine with Ubunutu 22.0.4
+This is a step-by-step guide to install ActiveMatcher on a single Linux machine with Ubunutu 22.0.4 and Python 3.12.

-he following software versions were installed on the test machine using the steps in this guide: Python 3.12.
 You can try to adapt this guide to other configurations.

-### **Step 1: Install Essential Packages**
+### Step 1: Installing Essential Packages

-This section deals with installing and updating packages that are neccessary for us to install Java and Python and later steps.
-We will install build-essential, libbz2-dev, libssl-dev, libreadline-dev, libsqlite3-dev, libffi-dev, zlib1g-dev, libncurses5-dev, libncursesw5-dev, xz-utils, tk-dev, and wget.
+First we install packages that are neccessary for installing Java and Python and for installation in the later steps.
+In particular, we will install build-essential, libbz2-dev, libssl-dev, libreadline-dev, libsqlite3-dev, libffi-dev, zlib1g-dev, libncurses5-dev, libncursesw5-dev, xz-utils, tk-dev, and wget.

 To do so, open up your terminal and run the following commands: